 In my distant past, I wrote songs for other artists and got paid (sometimes) by publishers when a song of mine was (sometimes) covered.
-That was a pretty cool job, but the song writing process was sometimes reduced to more of a factory mindset which, for some of us creative types, gets to you in the end.
+That was a pretty cool job, but the song writing process was often reduced to a cookie-cutter mindset which, for some of us creative types, gets to you in the end.
 And when it got to me, I decided that I'd prefer to be the master of my own destiny.

 I transitioned from music, to music tech and invented the Stepp digital guitar, a digital guitar that, in its day, was pretty impressive and used by musicians including Pete Townshend, Go West, Tears for Fears, the Bee Gees and Kate Bush.
-It wasn't perfect, so that's something I really want return to one day.
-I can't believe that guitarists still don't have an uncompromising digital instrument that feels exactly like a guitar but can digitally interpret every touch, slide, bend, pluck, strum, mute, hammer-on and pull-off without any latency to create sounds from MIDI synths and sample libraries.
-It's hard to get right, but I've been thinking about it long enough to know what has to be done.
-I've got that on my todo list :) Anyway, I digress,,,,
+The technology at that time wasn't perfect, so that's something I'd like to return to one day - an uncompromising digital instrument that feels exactly like a guitar, but can digitally interpret every touch, slide, bend, pluck, strum, mute, hammer-on and pull-off without any latency to create sounds from MIDI synths and sample libraries.
+I've been thinking about it long enough to know what has to be done.
+I've got that on my bucket list :) Anyway, I digress,,,,

 Fast forward to today...
 I write and record for me first.
-It should come as no surprise that I'm a huge fan of using technology to record "in the box" whenever and wherever the inspiration takes me.
-I use a MacBook Pro via a UAD Apollo Quad audio interface into Logic Pro X. I play a '59 Epiphone semi acoustic, Taylor acoustic, Paul Reed Smith PRS Custom 24, an old Epiphone Broadway hollow body, Epiphone Sheraton II Pro, Nord Piano 3 and of course a Stepp digital guitar
+I'm a huge fan of classic British music (Beatles, Stones, Kinks, Zeppelin, Bowie...).
+It should come as no surprise that I use technology to record "in the box" whenever and wherever the inspiration takes me.
+I use a MacBook Pro via a UAD Apollo audio interface into Logic Pro X. I play guitar and piano and use a Fender Tele, Fender Jazzmaster, Epiphone Sheraton II Pro, Taylor acoustic, Paul Reed Smith PRS Custom 24, '57 Epiphone Broadway hollow body, Fender Jazz Bass, Nord Piano 5, 70's Sho-Bud Pedal Steel, Gretch Lap Steel and of course a Stepp digital guitar

 Sometimes, a few random chords magically suggest a melody.
 Other times it's an event (see my write up on the Boston Marathon bombings, which inspired the tribute song and support that I wrote about here).
-Sometimes, a person or idea inspires lyrics.
+Sometimes, a phrase or idea inspire a song.
 I can't explain how it happens, I'm just happy that it does, because it's pretty magical and somewhat therapeutic.
-I've been fortunate enough to hear from people all over the world who have enjoyed my music and when any of my songs touch anyone it's a wonderful bonus and makes it even more worth while.
+I've been fortunate enough to hear from people all over the world who have enjoyed my music and when any of my songs touch anyone, it's a wonderful bonus and makes it even more worth while.

 Feel free to email me or share my music via the links and buttons below...